Fine Art

 Description

-The pinfish is found in Bermuda and along the United States coast from Massachusetts and a lot in Texas, and down along the Mexican Gulf Coast.
-It is also found along the northern Yucatan coast and some northern Caribbean islands, though it is less common throughout the tropical portions of its range.
-[1]
+Lagodon is found in Bermuda and along the United States coast from Massachusetts to Texas, and down along the Mexican Gulf Coast.
+It is also found along the northern Yucatán coast and near some northern Caribbean islands, but it is less common in the tropical portions of its range.[2]
+The adult pinfish prefers waters between 30 and 50 feet deep, while the juvenile is more common where there is some cover, such as seagrass beds, rocky bottoms, jetties, pilings, and mangroves.
+It prefers higher-salinity water.
+It rarely schools, but it associates with other individuals, especially where food items such as barnacles are abundant.[16]

 Diet